spdk/spdk.github.io/development.md

 ~~~

 The alias will automatically move an existing tmp branch to the new location, so you don't need to delete it.
 Just don't rely on tmp to point to anything permanent!

+## Development Guidelines

+These general guidelines help ensure that the SPDK development community remains fun, fair, and efficient.

+- Developers should strive to be active on GerritHub in order to stay in the loop on upcoming changes.
+- [Trello](https://www.trello.com/spdk/) is where we maintain our backlog and is a great place for design material for more complex patches.
+Once code has been merged, however, the documentation in the repository supersedes any materials found on Trello (i.e., collateral found on Trello is not maintained once a feature is merged).
+- The maintainers do their best to “star” patches that are likely to have impact on applications or other ongoing work, please keep an eye out for those items.
+- Coding and submission guidelines (i.e. being clear and concise in the commit message) should always be respected.
+- Developers do not need to add specific reviewers to patches, the maintainers and everyone else in the community should always be on the lookout for incoming patches.
+If a developer would like to be added to a review, or would like a specific person added to their patch, they should feel free to do so.
+- There’s no min or max time for the lifecycle of a patch, depending on a variety of factors a patch may go through in hours or possibly weeks or longer.
+How efficient our community operates is the direct result of how well our community developers interact with each other.